juuhhhnzw-sys/hackonrecon/README.md

 ---

 ## 🎯 Purpose

-This project was built to simulate a real-world reconnaissance pipeline, focusing on modular architecture, automation and structured analysis.
+Designed to simulate real-world reconnaissance pipelines using modular and scalable architecture.

 ---